 Lunch: Caesar salad with chicken

-Post training snack: Berry smoothie (milk, yogurt, berries) and a handful of nuts and seeds
+Post training snack: Berry smoothie (soy milk, soy yogurt, berries) and a handful of nuts and seeds

 Dinner: Lentil curry and plain yogurt

 When is the best time to consume protein?

 For optimum recovery, aim to consume a source of high protein soon after you've finished working out (3).
 Although a nicely prepared organic chicken breast may be an ideal source of protein, it’s not really convenient to throw that in your gear bag.
 That’s why it’s helpful to have a portable source of complete protein on hand, especially if it's combined with great flavors like vanilla, chocolate, and hazelnuts.
 (Hint: check out (Hint: check out CLIF Builder’s 20g protein bars!)